petrushchako/certification/AWSMastersCertification/CLF-C02/Services.md

 ### Compute Services

-Certainly!
-Here’s the content for the Compute Services section in your `services.md` file:

-### Compute Services

 | Service Name |Description | Key Features | Pricing Information |
 |---|---|---|---|
 | **EC2**                  | Amazon Elastic Compute Cloud (EC2) provides scalable computing capacity in the AWS cloud. | - Resizable compute capacity<br>- Wide selection of instance types<br>- Pay-as-you-go pricing<br>- Supports multiple operating systems | Pay for compute capacity by the hour or second, depending on the instance type.
 Prices vary by instance type, region, and OS. |